Literary and Debating Society (University of Galway): President's Medal

-The President’s Medal is the society’s highest accolade.
+The President's Medal is the society's highest accolade.
 Originally it was an award given to members who excelled in the field of oratory however it fell out of use in the 1950s.
 In recent times, the committee has resurrected the award and it is now an accolade that recognises the achievements of those outside the society, who excel in particular field.
 Among the recipients of the award are; Roddy Doyle, Ardal O'Hanlon, Patrick McCabe, Prof. Noam Chomsky, US Senator Mike Gravel, Congressman Bruce Morrison, Desmond Tutu, Nobel Prize winner Prof. Edmund Phelps and former Taoiseach Bertie Ahern.
 Bertie Ahern was presented with the President's Medal in his hotel after the event on campus had to be abandoned because of a demonstrations by students.

+In 2025, Michael D. Higgins, then-President of Ireland, was named president of the society.
+He was presented with the honorary award in Áras an Uachtaráin by members of the society's committee.

 Activities

 The society has a strong involvement in external debating, with several winners of the Irish Times Debating Competition and the World University Debating Championship among its alumni.

+The society has also hosted forums with political figures.
+In October 2025, they hosted a question-and-answer forum with Catherine Connolly ahead of the 2025 Irish presidential election.
+The event was disrupted on several occasions by members of the Burke family..

 The Lit & Deb traditionally publishes two magazines.
 "U.C.G.", the college annual, was founded as "Q.C.G." in 1902, and had responsibility for its publication entrusted to the society in 1914.
-"Criterion", a literary magazine which was founded by the college's now defunct Arts Society in the 1950s, was revived by the Lit & Deb during the 2001-2002 session, with the responsibility of its publication given to the Literary Convenor, a member of the society's committee.
+Criterion, a literary magazine which was founded by the college's now defunct Arts Society in the 1950s, was revived by the Lit & Deb during the 2001-2002 session and later during the 2025-26 session.

 The Lit & Deb also has a connection with schools debating, and hosts the West of Ireland section of the All-Ireland Schools Debating Competition.
-It also runs workshops and tutorials for secondary school debaters.
+It also runs its own Model United Nations at the University of Galway.
+Named UGMUN, the society hosts a secondary schools and a university students edition in the second semester of the academic year.